 But I wanted to highlight exactly how much protein these cookies contain since there are a lot of athletes, bodybuilders, etc, who make an effort to take in more protein than us average folks.

-I would certainly rather eat these 9-ingredient wholesome cookies that DON'T contain all of the unwanted stuff but have TWICE as much protein.
-Feels like a win, right?
+I would certainly rather eat these 9-ingredient wholesome cookies that DON'T contain all of the unwanted stuff and have TWICE as much protein.
+Feels like a win to me!

 Ingredient Notes